 Therapy for Relationship Problems: What to Expect and When to Start

-• Position the article as a practical guide that helps couples and individuals understand when therapy may be helpful, what the process looks like, common benefits, and how therapy can support healthier communication, rebuild trust, and strengthen emotional connection.
+This guide will walk you through when therapy may help, what to expect, and how it can support healthier communication, rebuild trust, and strengthen emotional connection.

 Why People Seek Therapy for Relationship Problems